SEASONS

 b.
 Any number of people work some Sundays

 c.
-Are you going to require that they come to just the right service for com?
+Are you going to require that they come to just the right service for communion?

 d.
 Outreach minded congregations need to consider weekly communion